Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Magnetic anisotropy of a garnet film grown on a (210)-oriented substrate

 From this expression one can see that a laser-induced change of the anisotropy parameters $K_u$\, $K_i$ or $K_{yz}$ should lead to changes of both the value and the direction of the effective anisotropy field.
-In order to illustrate how such changes of the magnetic anisotropy coefficients can lead to the excitation of the magnetization precession we employ the phenomenological approach based on the Landau-Lifshitz equation\cite{Landau-Lifshitz-1935}
+In order to illustrate how changes of these parameters can lead to the excitation of the magnetization precession we employ the phenomenological approach based on the Landau-Lifshitz equation\cite{Landau-Lifshitz-1935}

 where $\gamma$ is the gyromagnetic ratio, $\mathbf{M}$ is the magnetization, and $\mathbf{H}_\mathrm{eff}$ is the net effective magnetic field, which consists of the applied magnetic field $\mathbf{H}_\mathrm{ext}$, the internal anisotropy field $\mathbf{H}_\mathrm{a}$, and the demagnetizing field $\mathbf{H}_\mathrm{d}=-4\pi M_z\mathbf{z}$.
 In Eq.\,(\ref{Eq:LL}) the term responsible for the precession damping is omitted, since we focus on a time scale when its contribution can be ignored.